 Most of Atlanta’s nicest hotels are clustered in Midtown, Buckhead, and Downtown, all perfectly good areas to serve as a home base for an Atlanta visit.
 Since Atlanta traffic can be a bit tricky, it’s best to choose a hotel that’s walking distance or a quick ride-share to at least some of the city’s attractions.
-Airbnb rentals are permitted in Atlanta and are scattered throughout the city neighborhoods and in the suburbs, though it’s easiest to stay inside the city limits to cut down on time spent in the car.
+There are Airbnbs in Atlanta scattered throughout the city’s neighborhoods and in the suburbs, though it’s easiest to stay inside the city limits to cut down on time spent in the car.
 Here are some of Atlanta’s best accommodation options for visitors looking to explore the city.

 The Georgian Terrace Hotel — It seems fitting that F. Scott Fitzgerald was once a guest at this elegant, circa 1911, Beaux-Arts hotel in Midtown as some of its features seem to be channeling Gatsby.
 It’s set directly across the street from the Fox Theatre, so it’s a convenient option if you have tickets to a show.
 The hotel’s Livingston Restaurant & Bar patio has a view of the Fox’s iconic flashing sign, and its basement cellar bar Edgar’s Proof and Provision specializes in barrel-aged cocktails.
 From the hotel, it’s a straight shot down Ponce de Leon Avenue about a mile to Ponce City Market and the Atlanta Beltline Eastside Trail.
 It is also a convenient spot for Downtown’s Georgia Aquarium and Midtown’s High Museum of Art.